delu-twobulls/grunt-springroll/README.md

 **libraries** | array | The list of external file dependencies imported by Bower.
 Note: the order of the files is how the output is built.
 **mainDebug** _(optional)_ | array | The same as `main` except that this file list is only used when building in `dev` task.
 **librariesDebug** _(optional)_ | array | The same as `libraries` except that this file list is only used when building in `dev` task.
-**assets** _(optional)_ | array | A list of published JavaScript files that should be minified and combined to create an `assets.js` file alongside main and libraries.
+**assets** _(optional)_ | array, object | A list of published JavaScript files that should be minified and combined to create an `assets.js` file alongside main and libraries.
 The common use-case for this list is to minify large EaselJS assets exported from Flash to increase the **dev** task build time.
 Note: assets are not run through JS hinting.
+Multiple asset files can also be created where the key is the file name (without ".js" or path) and the value is the array of files.
 **librariesCopy** _(optional)_ | object | To copy library files (e.g., binary files, SWFs, fonts) into your project after Bower is done.
 The `librariesCopy` property is an object where the key is the original file and the value is the output destination folder.
 For instance: `{"components/soundjs/lib/FlashAudioPlugin.swf":"deploy/assets/swfs/"}`.

 ## Conditional Compiling